 But if you haven’t tangled with any of the previous Mortal Kombat games, don’t worry; the game’s extensive (and optional) tutorial section makes it accessible to newcomers as well as allowing existing players to come to grips with higher level play.
 Furthermore, Netherrealm has tweaked the combat system in multiple, mostly welcome ways.

 X-Ray moves, where you’re shown the gruesome internal effects for your attacks, are now seamlessly blended into regular gameplay.
 The addition of slowly recharging offensive and defensive meters gives you the chance to enhance your attacks or escape from the game’s nastier combos – although I was still soundly trounced by at least half of the online opponents I challenged.

-I do question the wisdom of the “finishing blow” move which allows you to deliver a near lethal when your health is low.
+I do question the wisdom of the “finishing blow” move which allows you to deliver a near lethal attack when your health is low.
 On paper it’s a way to keep combat interesting, giving losing players an extra chance to fight back.
 But finishing blows are so easy to execute, not requiring any specific timing, that they seem a little unbalanced (and this is from someone who used them at every opportunity).